US starts to build submarine presence on strategic Australian coast under AUKUS

 Commanding officer Jeffrey Corneille says the Virginia class submarine is "the most advanced warship in the world".

-Around 50-80 United States navy personnel will arrive by the middle of the year at Western Australia's HMAS Stirling base, which is undergoing an US$5 billion upgrade to prepare for the "Submarine Rotational Force West", Australian officials have said.
+Around 50 to 80 United States navy personnel will arrive by the middle of the year at Western Australia's HMAS Stirling base, which is undergoing an US$5 billion upgrade to prepare for the "Submarine Rotational Force West", Australian officials have said.

 In two years, those numbers will swell to hundreds of US navy personnel and support crew.